how to clean shower hose

 Step 4: Scrub Stubborn Stains

 Mix together a paste of baking soda and water.
 Apply the paste to any areas of the hose that are still dirty or stained.
 Use a clean rag or sponge to remove limescale and scrub away any dirt, grime, and stains.
-Be sure to scrub gently—you don't want to damage your shower hose!
+Be sure to scrub gently - you don’t want to damage your shower hose!
 For hard-to-reach areas, you may need to use a toothbrush.

 Step 5: Rinse and Dry the Hose

 Rinse away all of the cleaning solutions with warm water.
-Once everything has been rinsed away, give your shower hose a final once-over with a clean rag just to be sure that all of the dirt and grime has been removed.
+Once everything has been rinsed away, give your shower hose a final once-over with a clean rag just to be sure that all of the dirt and grime have been removed.

 Step 6: Reattach and Test the Hose